 Instructions

-• Make the crust: In a bowl, pinch together the flour, butter, sugar, and salt with your fingertips until most of the big chunks of butter are flattened or broken up.
+Make the crust: In a bowl, pinch together the 1 1/4 cups flour, 1/2 cup diced cold butter, 1 teaspoon sugar, and 1/2 teaspoon salt with your fingertips until most of the big chunks of butter are flattened or broken up.
+Try to work quickly to fairly efficiently so the butter doesn't warm up too much.
+That will help create a better, flaky crust when you bake it.

-• Incorporate the enough of the cold water into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour).
+• Incorporate the enough of the 1/4 cup of cold water into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour) But don't work the dough too much or else it will make the dough tough and less flaky.

 • Roll the dough into a ball, and then flatten into a disk.
-Wrap in plastic wrap and chill for 10-15 minutes.
+Wrap in plastic wrap and chill for at least 30 minutes (can be chilled overnight or frozen for future use).

 • Preheat the oven to 375°F (190°C).
 Line a sheet pan with parchment paper.